-The following three-phased core curriculum is required of all students entering as first year students in 1988-89.
 The two sequences in Phase One must normally be completed before a student may take courses in Phase Two.
 All of Phase Two must be completed before a student begins Phase Three.
 Exceptions to taking the core curriculum in sequence or in phases must have permission of the Dean of Arts and Sciences or the Director of the Core Curriculum.
-(Transfer students entering Seattle University in 1988-89 are to complete requirements of the previous Core Curriculum as outlined on page 28.)
+(Transfer students with 45 or more credits matriculating to Seattle University in 1989-90 are to complete requirements of the previous Core Curriculum as outlined on page 28.)